xma711/notebook/programming/python/common_knowledge/generator_and_yield/README.md

-about
+About
 --------------

-an example on generator and yield.
+An example on generator and yield.